jhanao-hkust/jhanao-hkust.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. student at [Academy of Interdisciplinary Studies](https://ais.hkust.edu.hk/), [Hong Kong University of Science and Technology](https://hkust.edu.hk/).
-My general research interests include data mining and machine learning, with a focus on developing scalable and generalizable machine learning solutions for large-scale smart city services.
-His research works have been powering several billion-scale applications in DiDi Chuxing and Baidu.
-He also serves as a PC member/reviewer for conferences and journals such as ICLR, NeurIPS, KDD, WWW, AAAI, AISTATS, IMWUT, IEEE TKDE, and IEEE TBD.
-Some of the honors Jindong has won include HKUST AIS best research award, VLDB best paper nomination award, first place of KDD Cup 2018, etc.
+My general research interests lie in data mining and applied machine learning, with a focus on developing strong foundation models for large-scale smart city services and scientific computing applications.
+I have published prolifically in refereed journals and conference proceedings, such as TKDE, VLDBJ, KDD, VLDB, and AAAI.
+My research works have powered several billion-scale industrial applications in DiDi Chuxing and Baidu maps.
+I also serve as the program committee members or reviewers for conferences and journals like ICLR, NeurIPS, KDD, WWW, AAAI, AISTATS, IMWUT, TKDE, and TBD.
+I received several awards including HKUST AIS best research award, VLDB best paper nomination award, first place of KDD Cup 2018, etc.

+# News

 # News